ballerina-platform/ballerina-dev-website/learn/user-guide/running-ballerina-code.md

 ### Ballerina Runtime Configurable Variables

 A Ballerina runtime can be configured using configurable variables.
-The values for `configurable` variables can be provided through CLI parameters and configuration files with loading and override precedence in the same order.
+The values for `configurable` variables can be provided through command-line parameters and configuration files with loading and override precedence in the same order.

 You may or may not provide configuration values for configurable variables that are used in the program.